sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 ## Important: Collaboration with an External User

 In Lab 1, Enter the username and password as provided in the Environment Details tab.
 Your tenant ID(xxxxxZZZZZZ.onmicrosoft.com) will represent the IT Consultant who will partner with Holly Dickson in building Adatum's new service request ticketing system.
-In this lab, you will provide your fellow student's tenant ID with access to the new ticketing system.
+In this lab, you will be provided by odl_user_id's tenant ID with access to the new ticketing system.
 In a lab 1 exercise, you authorized external access to your tenant from this student’s tenant ID.
-By providing external access to this tenant suffix ID, you and your fellow student will be able to collaborate through Microsoft Teams as you set up this new service request ticketing system (you will do this in the next lab that deals with Teams).
+By providing external access to this tenant suffix ID, you and your odl_user_id will be able to collaborate through Microsoft Teams as you set up this new service request ticketing system (you will do this in the next lab that deals with Teams).

 In the previous lab exercise, you created a SharePoint team site called IT Services.
 As you develop this site, you will employ good security practices by limiting site access to Holly and your odl_user_id tenant ID (this tenant ID represents the IT consultant).
 As you set up the new service request ticketing system, you will access the site using your odl_user_id tenant ID to prove that the IT consultant can access the system.
 In the next lab involving Microsoft Teams, you will actually chat with your odl_user_id concerning the new ticketing system.